gemc/home/_documentation/geometry.md

 ---
 <br/>

-[^1]: a geant4 volume is usually 3 objects: a. a solid, that defines the dimensions.  b. a logical volume, that defines the material. c. a physical volume, that defines the position and  orientation of the volume in its mother volume.
+[^1]: a geant4 volume is usually 3 objects: a. a solid, that defines the dimensions.  b. a logical volume, that includes materials and fields. c. a physical volume, that places the volume within its mother volume.